 What is a building permit?

-A municipal or a private building surveyor will issue you with a building permit which is then submitted to council for record keeping.
+A municipal or a private building surveyor will issue you with a building permit which is then submitted to Council for record keeping.

-A building permit will specify that either an occupancy permit or a certificate of final inspection is required on completion of the building work.
+• either an occupancy permit or a certificate of final inspection is required on completion of the building work;

 Do I need a building permit?